spbail/terminal-workshop/index.md

 	- Basic navigation, file manipulation, searching
 	- Environment variables and shell profile
 	- Shell scripting

+---
+## Workshop structure
+- I will mostly be showing slides and demo-ing in the terminal
+- There will be stops after each section for questions
+- We will have time for an FAQ at the end
-- The DIY blocks are mini-exercises you can try out after the workshop!
+- The **DIY** blocks are mini-exercises you can try out after the workshop

 ---